 County Auditor

-The County Auditor serves as an independent audit function, reporting to the Arlington County Board with additional guidance from the Audit Committee.
-The County Auditor conducts independent performance and operational audits of County departments, programs, and services.
-These audits focus on program efficiency, effectiveness, and transparency.
+The Office of County Auditor (OCA) serves as an independent audit function, reporting to the Arlington County Board with additional guidance from the Audit Committee.

 Annual Audit Work Plans